kmark-n/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Tasks on variables, if, else and while
+Solving C variables, if, else and while tasks